gitpython-developers/GitPython/README.md

 GitPython is a python library used to interact with git repositories, high-level like git-porcelain, or low-level like git-plumbing.

-It provides abstractions of git objects for easy access of repository data, and additionally allows you to access the git repository more directly using either a pure python implementation, or the faster, but more resource intensive _git command_ implementation.
+It provides abstractions of git objects for easy access of repository data often backed by calling the `git` command-line program.

-The object database implementation is optimized for handling large quantities of objects and large datasets, which is achieved by using low-level structures and data streaming.

 ### DEVELOPMENT STATUS